Anthony9811/selenium-pom-practice/README.md

 Concepts: Handling multiple browser windows, switching between windows (`switchTo().window())`, and managing window handles.

+### Exercise 16: Dynamic Loading (New Tab)

+Objective: Go to the Dynamic Loading page, right-click on "Example 2," open it in a new tab, and then switch to that new tab to verify the presence of the "Start" button.

+Concepts: Simulating right-click actions (`Actions` class), handling multiple tabs, and waiting for element visibility.

+The assignment for this exercise can be read [here](https://testautomationu.applitools.com/selenium-webdriver-tutorial-java/chapter11.html)

 ## Course Credits
 Some of the exercises in this repository are based on homework assignments from the Test Automation University course **Selenium WebDriver with Java**.